Saint-Leonard, Quebec: History

-The parish of Saint-Léonard-de-Port-Maurice was founded in April 1886 and eventually became the City of Saint-Léonard-de-Port-Maurice on March 5, 1915.
-Saint-Léonard was traditionally a rural francophone hamlet with under a thousand people until the mid-twentieth century.
+The parish of Saint-Leonard-de-Port-Maurice was founded in April 1886 and eventually became the City of Saint-Leonard-de-Port-Maurice on March 5, 1915.
+Saint-Leonard was traditionally a rural francophone hamlet with under a thousand people until the mid-twentieth century.
 The town became increasingly developed and urban throughout the twentieth century, benefiting from the expansion of the City of Montreal and a massive wave of Italian immigration which enriched life in the area with numerous cafes and restaurants.
-In 2016, the number of Italian-Canadians in Saint-Leonard was 25,510.
+In 2016, the number of Italian Canadians in Saint-Leonard was 25,510.
 Maghrebis people make up a diverse group in the city; 3,900 people are of Berber ethnic origin and 3,770 people are of Arab ethnic origin.
 It is one of the most diverse and multi-cultural neighbourhoods on the Island of Montreal and about 49% of the population is foreign-born.
 Today, the Saint-Leonard has the 10th highest population of Montreal's 19 boroughs and is the 8th most densely populated borough.

-Italian-Canadian presence
+Italian Canadian presence

-The borough has one of the highest concentrations of Italian-Canadians in the city, along with Rivière-des-Prairies (RDP).
+The borough has one of the highest concentrations of Italian Canadians in the city, along with Rivière-des-Prairies (RDP).
 As such, it has surpassed Montreal's rapidly gentrifying Little Italy as the centre for Italian culture in the city, with numerous cultural institutions and commercial enterprises serving the city's second-most populous cultural community.
 The stretch of Jean Talon Street between Langelier and Viau Boulevards has become known as Via Italia.
 By necessity, many services are available in Italian, English and French (the Leonardo da Vinci Centre, for instance, offers cultural activities and events in the three languages).
 The borough is characterized by its spacious, wide-set semi-detached brick duplexes (and triplexes, four-plexes, and five-plexes — an architectural style unique to Montreal), backyard vegetable gardens, Italian bars (cafés), and pastry shops serving Italian-Canadian staples such as cannoli, sfogliatelle, and zeppole.
 At some times of year, it is possible to observe seasonal Italian traditions like the making of wine, cheese, sausage, and tomato sauce in quantity.
 These activities bring extended families and neighbours together and often spill out into front driveways.